Seppli11/ZHAW-Summary/summaries/24FS/VC2/Computer Vision/Intro.md

 Depending where on the line the point has been found, the depth changes accordingly.

+For accurate tracking with this methods, it is important that the images are accurate and that the horizontal axis is the same.
+This is because the algorithm scans only the epipolar line for matches and won't find any if the epipolar lines don't match up between the two images.

+One requires **at least 4 good points** to be able to recover 3D data.

 ![image-20240429143543493](./res/Intro/image-20240429143543493.png)

 One approach is to take a patch, and do normalised cross correlation on the epipolar line.
 The score is shown in the diagram.
 Where the score peeks, there is our match.